Trevrosa/sptfydl/README.md

           The number of concurrent searches [default: 3] -P, --path <PATH>
           The path to output to
-  -v, --verbose...
+      --isrc
+          Prefer isrc for searches.
+Useful for when you want a specific recording of a song -v, --verbose...
           Be a bit more verbose.
 Can be applied more than once (-v, -vv) --show-ytdlp